nlepage/catption/codelab.md

 ## Ch.3 Flags shorthand

-Flag shorthands allow users to type more concise commands.
+Flags shorthands allow users to type more concise commands.

 ⌨ Add some shorthands to `cmd`:
  - `-t` for `--top`